moven0831/fhevm-tutorials/README.md

 - **Explore Confidential Smart Contracts**: Discover how confidential smart contracts can perform computations on encrypted data.
 - **Hands-on Development**: Gain practical experience in developing, deploying, and interacting with custom confidential smart contracts.

-## Why This Tutorial?
+### Why This Tutorial?

-While there are numerous references available on the official website, the content is often divided by functionalities (e.g., starting a local node and testing your own smart contract on fhEVM are separate).
-This can be overwhelming for beginners, leading to confusion and potentially giving up.
+While the official website offers numerous references, the content is often divided by functionalities (e.g., starting a local node and testing your own smart contract on fhEVM are separate).
+This could be overwhelming for beginners, leading to confusion and potentially giving up.
 This tutorial aims to consolidate all the valuable resources provided by the Zama team, presenting them with a clear goal: writing, compiling, deploying, and interacting with your own confidential smart contract.
-This approach helps beginners not only understand the protocol concepts but also develop practical skills from scratch, reinforcing what they've learned from the documentation.
+So that it not only helps people understand the protocol concepts but also develop practical skills from scratch, reinforcing what they've learned from the documentation.

 ## Content